 Scot Smythe

 Scot Smythe joined the Conservancy Board in 2020.
-He is an associate director with Redmandarin, a London based sports marketing agency and currently on the faculty of the WP Carey School of Business at the Arizona State University as an associate professor.
-He also serves as an adjunct professor at California State University Monterey Bay in their College of Business.
-In the field of sports and event marketing Scot led senior executive roles with SSE, a leading UK energy company based in Glasgow, the Lloyds Banking Group headquartered in London, Visa International as senior vice president based in San Francisco.
-Prior to his 20 years with Visa Scot managed marketing and sales promotion roles with Volkswagen of America and the Clorox Corporation.
-Scot serves on the ASU Sports Business Advisory Board and is an advisor to the Board for the Santa Lucia Preserve Community Services District.
-Scot earned his BA at the University of California Santa Barbara and a Master’s in International Management from the ASU Thunderbird School of Global Management.
+He is currently on the faculty of the WP Carey School of Business at Arizona State University as an associate professor.
+During his career in the field of sports and event marketing, Scot led senior executive roles with SSE, a leading UK energy company based in Glasgow; the Lloyds Banking Group headquartered in London; and Visa International as senior vice president based in San Francisco.
+Prior to his 20 years with Visa, Scot managed marketing and sales promotion roles with Volkswagen of America and the Clorox Corporation.
+Scot earned his B.A. at the University of California Santa Barbara and a Master’s in International Management from the ASU Thunderbird School of Global Management.
 He is an active area volunteer supporting numerous local events and leads the Community Emergency Response Team (CERT) for the Carmel Police Department and the Santa Lucia Preserve.
-He also serves as a member of the Monterey County Sheriff Search and Rescue Team.
-A 4th generation Californian and Carmel native, Scot and his wife Judy own a home in the Preserve.
+He also serves as a member of the Monterey County Sheriff’s Search and Rescue Team.
+Scot shares his time between Carmel, Calif., and Carbondale, Colo.

 Paul Kranhold